Open-Vocabulary Video Anomaly Detection: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets.} \textbf{UCF-Crime}~\cite{sultani2018real} is a large-scale VAD dataset for surveillance scenes, containing 13 types of abnormal events.
 800 normal videos and 810 abnormal videos are provided for training, and the remaining 140 normal videos and 150 abnormal videos for test. \textbf{XD-Violence}~\cite{wu2020not} is the largest VAD benchmark to date, it contains 6 anomalous categories with 3954 videos for training and 800 videos for test.
 To align with our model, which supports single-category identification, we exclude videos with multiple categories in XD-Violence. \textbf{UBnormal}~\cite{acsintoae2022ubnormal} is a synthesized benchmark which defines seven types of normal events and 22 types of abnormal events.
 During training, only 7 abnormal categories are visible, while 12 abnormal categories are used for test.
-The remaining anomalies are included in the validation set.
-Unlike the above two datasets, UBnormal does not provide category labels.

 \textbf{Evaluation metrics.} OVVAD entails detecting and categorizing anomalies.
 To assess detection performance, we employ standard metrics from previous works~\cite{sultani2018real, wu2020not}.
 For UCF-Crime and UBnormal, we use the area under the curve of the frame-level receiver operating characteristic (AUC) to evaluate performance.
 For XD-Violence, we utilize AUC of the frame-level precision-recall curve (AP).
 For classification, we report the video-level TOP1 accuracy for abnormal test videos on both UCF-Crime and XD-Violence.
 UBnormal lacks category labels, so we exclusively report AUC results.
 During the test phase, we provide these metrics for the entire set of categories, as well as separately for base and novel categories, on both UCF-Crime and XD-Violence.